NOVEMBER TOPIC OF THE MONTH – FAMILY CONVERSATIONS

 Practical considerations.
 This is your opportunity to communicate who you have chosen to act on your behalf in the event you cannot do so.
 Make sure the person you’ve selected (from executor to power of attorney) is up for the job and that they know where to find your important documents and contact list.
 For further insight, read this recent article about securing your family’s legacy.

 By keeping your family updated, with or without an objective guide present to facilitate the conversation, you are taking the first step toward the future you desire.

-If you would like to discuss changes to your retirement goals, please contact your Wealth Advisory Group of DiLauro Wracher & Thomas advisor, or to schedule a no-obligation discovery meeting please contact us to get started.
+If you’re interested in this type of meeting or you’d like to learn more about its benefits, please contact your Wealth Advisory Group of DiLauro Wracher & Thomas advisor, or to schedule a no-obligation discovery meeting please contact us via this website.